RECENT BLOG NEWS

 wolfSSL Zephyr Port

-With the recent release of wolfSSL 4.0.0, the wolfSSL embedded SSL/TLS library comes with many new features and improved functionality.
+With wolfSSL 4.0.0, the wolfSSL embedded SSL/TLS library comes with many new features and improved functionality.
 Among these features is the addition of a port to the Zephyr Project - a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind.

 wolfSSL's Zephyr port comes with multiple test and example applications, such as the wolfCrypt unit tests, wolfSSL TLS with sockets, and wolfSSL TLS with threads example applications.
 This Zephyr port allows for its users to easily implement lightweight, high-speed and strong encryption for secure data transfer on their devices.
 As both Zephyr and wolfSSL are targeted for resource-constrained and embedded devices, this combination only makes sense.